Pinpoint tests of the instrument cluster

 Repair the electrical circuit.
 Check the correct operation of the system.

-PINPOINT TEST K: CHARGING INDICATOR LIGHT ON
+PINPOINT TEST K: CHARGING SYSTEM INDICATOR LAMP DOES NOT LIGHT UP

 STATES